Puja93489/sudoku/README.md

 # sudoku
+A simple python project
-this game solves any puzzle of sudoku game
+  - this game solves any puzzle of sudoku game🌻